-All students of compulsory school age are entitled to a fulltime education.
-In very exceptional circumstances there may be a need for a temporary reduced timetable to meet their individual needs.
-A reduced timetable must only be in place for the shortest time necessary and not treated as a long-term solution.
+All students of compulsory school age are entitled to a full-time education.
+In very exceptional circumstances there may be a need for a temporary part time timetable to meet their individual needs.
+A part time timetable must only be in place for the shortest time necessary and not treated as a long-term solution.

-The Senior Leader of Inclusion is the nominated person who is to be informed of any reduced timetables and who must agree for the Local Authority process to be followed.
-Reduced timetables must be reviewed fortnightly in a formal meeting to ensure the timetable is increased and the relevant paperwork is completed.
+The Senior Leader of Inclusion is the nominated person in each school who is to be informed of any reduced timetable.